Historic Fairy Cave Tour

 The Historic Fairy Cave Tour is a 40-minute guided walking tour that is appropriate for most fitness levels.
 This tour leads you on a quarter-mile-long underground stroll through narrow, winding passages, to natural water features and includes a stop at Exclamation Point—a viewing balcony with magnificent panoramas.

 What to expect.
 While there is no need to bend or stoop on this tour, some visitors may feel claustrophobic by the narrowness and low ceiling in places.
 Though tempting, visitors may not touch the walls or cave formations.
 This is to protect the living cave environment.
-Also, there are 19 steps, with a stop at the half-way point, which visitors will need to be able to climb.
+Also, there are 19 steps, with a stop at the half-way point.
 Once the tour has started, plan to follow your guide to the end as the lights behind you are turned off as you progress through the tour.
 See more details below.

 With special permission from the Darrow family, caving groups continued exploring and mapping the extensive caverns.
 Over the years, new discoveries were made including areas not previously accessible except to a few hardy cavers willing to crawl and wiggle through them.
 The property remained in the Darrow family until 1961 when Peter Prebble and his partners bought it.

 The current route of the Historic Fairy Cave Tour was two years in the making with close to 1,000 tons of rocky debris removed by hand with buckets and in wheelbarrows.
 Thankfully visitors don’t have to inch their way through tight spots anymore to appreciate the beauty of the caverns.

 Highlights of the tour include:

 - The Cloud Room with a subaqueous calcite ceiling.

 - 40-minute walking cave tour.
 Cave tour times are posted at the Glenwood Gondola ticket counter and the customer service gazebo in the Plaza.